yegor-mialyk/tools/Sudo/README.md

 ### Q: I'm trying to execute `su dir` but it fails

 `dir` is an internal command of your shell and not a standalone utility.
-So you have to run it through the shell, e.g. `su cmd /c dir`.
+So you have to run it through the shell (e.g. `su cmd /c dir`) or use `su --cmd dir` for Command Prompt or `su --ps dir` for PowerShell.
 Seamless Sudo does not use any shell by default because users may have different preferences.

 ## Feedback